This post was updated December 30, 2022.

 As Chris Brown of True Stewardship says, "Giving is something God wants for us, not from us."
 God loved us before we ever thought about giving Him anything.
 In fact, while we were still His enemies, Jesus died for us.
 (Romans 5:8)

 The order is important.

 Jesus who died.
-Jesus who completed his mission perfectly.
-Jesus who did not fail.
+Jesus, the one who completed his mission perfectly.
+Jesus who did not fail or fall short.

 God wants generosity for us because we are reflecting His glory when we give.